cfpb/design-system/docs/pages/conducting-research-2.md

     * “You don’t need to feel ashamed for the decisions you made.”
   * Remove time pressure.

-    *
-    * sGive the participant the emotional support they need.
-Connect with them and reinforce that their words are valuable.
-Be non-judgmental in your responses with the aim of always reducing shame.
-    * Give the participant the emotional support they need.
-Connect with them and reinforce that their words are valuable.
-Be non-judgmental in your responses with the aim of always reducing shame.

-      * “Thank you for sharing your experience with us.
-That must have been difficult.”
-      * “Thank you for trusting me with your story.”
-      * “It must have taken a lot of courage to share this story with me.”
-      * “You don’t need to feel ashamed for the decisions you made.”
+    * "Take all the time you need” OR “We can reschedule the session”

-  1. “You can step away for a moment at any time.
+    * “You can step away for a moment at any time.
 It’s okay.”

-  2. "Let’s take a pause.
+    * "Let’s take a pause.
 I’m going to do a breathing exercise – you are welcome to join me.”
   * Check in when you think they're ready to continue

   * Be prepared to stop if it’s too hard for the participant to continue.

-  1. "I can tell this is hard for you / stirring up emotions.
-Would you like to take a break or stop?"
+    * "I can tell this is hard for you / stirring up emotions.

-  2. "Would you like me to stop recording?"
+    * "Would you like me to stop recording?"

-  3. Dismiss other observers, stop the recording and opt to take handwritten notes if you notice the participant is struggling but wishes to continue.
+    * Dismiss other observers, stop the recording and opt to take handwritten notes if you notice the participant is struggling but wishes to continue.
   * Use non-verbal cues

-  1. Breath slowly and deeply.
+    * Breath slowly and deeply.
 (You can even ask the participant to join in)

-  2. Avoid fidgeting or moving your hands around a lot
+    * Avoid fidgeting or moving your hands around a lot

-  3. Relax your shoulders and sit squarely in front of the camera for remote sessions
+    * Relax your shoulders and sit squarely in front of the camera for remote sessions

-  4. Either sit across from the participant or next to them - ask what they are most comfortable with.
+    * Either sit across from the participant or next to them - ask what they are most comfortable with.

-  Resist re-traumatization

-  If a topic area has shown to be traumatizing, revisit the way it’s integrated into your work and consider alternate methods of gathering information.
 variation_groups:
   - variations:
       - variation_is_deprecated: false